bkmgit/AWS-Tutorial-CompBio-Seminar/Tutorial.md

 On the EC2 >> Instances page, you can see your instance.
 To connect to it via SSH, right-click the instance and click 'Connect'.
 You will then be shown a popup with instructions on how to use your key pair to SSH into the instance.
 In this case, I am using this command to connect:

-You might first need to make your key more secure typing:
+You first need to make your key more secure with '400' permission typing:
 ```
-chmod 744 ~/AmazonKeys/AWSKey.pem
+chmod 400 AWS-tutorial.pem
 ```
 You can then proceed:
 ```
-ssh -i "~/AmazonKeys/AWSKey.pem" ubuntu@ec2-35-167-139-94.us-west-2.compute.amazonaws.com
+ssh -i "AWS-tutorial.pem" ubuntu@ec2-35-167-139-94.us-west-2.compute.amazonaws.com
 ```

-Note that you must provide your own path to the key pair (AWSKey above) you created.
-You'll also have to make sure it's permissions are '400' (AWS provides instructions on this too on the same popup).

 ## Setting up Your Software Tools